A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes: Introduction

 The role of the bilinear form $b$ is to enforce the Kirchhoff constraint that, as $t\to 0$, the rotation of the normal fibers equals the gradient of the transverse displacement.
 Notice that the choice of considering clamped boundary conditions is made for the sole purpose of simplifying the theoretical discussion: other standard boundary conditions can be considered with straightforward modifications.
 A critical point in the numerical approximation of problem \eqref{eq:weak} is robustness for small $t$.
 Methods for which error estimates uniform in $t$ can be established are commonly referred to as (shear) \emph{locking-free}.

 The finite element literature for the locking-free discretisation of problem \eqref{eq:weak} on standard meshes dates back to the 1980s.
 In \cite{Brezzi.Fortin:86}, the authors proposed a reformulation involving, in addition to the primitive variables $\bvec{\theta}$ and $u$, the introduction of two additional variables corresponding to the irrotational and solenoidal parts of the transverse shear strain.
 This work pointed out the relevance of establishing a discrete version of the Helmholtz decomposition to obtain error estimates uniform in $t$.
 A method in primitive variables was later proposed in \cite{Arnold.Falk:89}, based on a nonconforming (Crouzeix--Raviart) piecewise linear space for the displacement and a bubble-enriched continuous space for the rotation, and involving a projection in the discrete version of the bilinear form $b$.
-Recent developments of these ideas, including the extension to higher orders and the use of the Taylor--Hood element pair for the underlying Stokes problem, can be found in \cite{Schedensack:17,Gallistl.Schedensack:21} The idea of using reduced integration or projections in the enforcement of the Kirchhoff constraint can be found in several other works; see, e.g., \cite{Brezzi.Fortin.ea:91,Duran.Liberman:92,Onate.Zarate.ea:94,Arnold.Falk:97,Lamichhane.Meylan:17}.
+Recent developments of these ideas, including the extension to higher orders and the use of the Taylor--Hood element pair for the underlying Stokes problem, can be found in \cite{Schedensack:17,Gallistl.Schedensack:21}.
+The idea of using reduced integration or projections in the enforcement of the Kirchhoff constraint can be found in several other works; see, e.g., \cite{Brezzi.Fortin.ea:91,Duran.Liberman:92,Onate.Zarate.ea:94,Arnold.Falk:97,Lamichhane.Meylan:17} and also \cite{Pitkaranta.Suri:00}, where upper and lower bounds for a variety of methods including the stabilised scheme of \cite{Chapelle.Stenberg:98} are derived.
 A different approach, resorting to a mixed formulation where the shear strain appears as a separate unknown, is considered in \cite{Arnold.Brezzi:93}.
 The key point is, in this case, the design of a suitable coupling bilinear form, for which abstract conditions are provided.
 Recent results on mixed finite element schemes can be found in \cite{Lamichhane:13}; see also the references therein.
 Mixed approaches inspired by fully nonconforming (discontinuous Galerkin) methods have been proposed in \cite{Arnold.Brezzi.ea:05}, later leading to choices of finite element spaces that do not require reduced integration \cite{Arnold.Brezzi.ea:07}; see also \cite{Lovadina:05,Chinosi.Lovadina.ea:06} for related developments.
 Discontinuous Galerkin methods in their weakly over-penalised symmetric formulation are considered in \cite{Bosing.Carstensen:15,Bosing.Carstensen:15*1}.